-The Local Authority Accounting Code of Practice and IAS19 require the Council to make extensive disclosures in its financial statements about its membership of the Local Government Pension Scheme.
+The Local Authority Accounting Code of Practice and IAS19 require the Council to make extensive disclosures within its financial statements regarding its membership of the Local Government Pension Scheme administered by Wycombe District Council.

-The Council's pension fund liability is a material estimated balance and the Code requires that this asset be disclosed on the Council's balance sheet.
+The Council's pension fund deficit is a material estimated balance and the Code requires that this liability be disclosed on the Council's balance sheet.
+At 31 March 2019 this came to £61.8 million.

-The information disclosed is based on the IAS 19 report issued to the Council by the actuary Barnett Waddingham.
+The information disclosed is based on the IAS19 report issued to the Council by the actuary to the County Council.

 Accounting for this scheme involves significant estimation and judgement and therefore management engages an actuary to undertake the calculations on their behalf.
-ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of management experts and the assumptions underlying fair value estimates.
+ISAs (UK) 500 and 540 require us to undertake procedures on the use of management experts and the assumptions underlying fair value estimates.